pyDAmonitor/pyDAmonitor/README.md

 pyDAmonitor automatically reads JEDI (or GSI) diagnostic files and create a comprehensive set of statistics, plots, and maps of key assimilation metrics like OmB (Observation minus Background) and OmA (Observation minus Analysis), innovation distribution, etc. It aims to facilitate and speed up analysis of DA performance in both real-time and retrospective scenarios.

 # Links:
-[pyDAmonitor Book](https://pyDAmonitor.github.io/docs): showcase notebooks plots and results
+[pyDAmonitor Book](https://pyDAmonitor.github.io/docs): showcase plots and results

 [work with pyDAmonitor](https://github.com/pyDAmonitor/pyDAmonitor/wiki/work-with-pyDAmonitor)